mjwelchphd/ssltransportagent/README.md

 ```ruby
 result = "23.253.107.107".dig_ptr
 ```
-This method looks up a PTR record (sometimes called a reverse address) in the domain's DNS.
+This method looks up a PTR record (sometimes called a reverse DNS address) in the domain's DNS.
 It returns the address or nil, if there is none.
 For example,
 ```ruby
 result = "23.253.107.107".dig_ptr
 => "mail.czarmail.com"